HarperDB/documentation/docs/deployments/configuration.md

 `domainSocket` - _Type_: string; _Default_: \<ROOTPATH>/hdb/operations-server

-The path to the Unix domain socket used to provide Operations API through the CLI
+The path to the Unix domain socket used to provide the Operations API through the CLI

 `headersTimeout` - _Type_: integer; _Default_: 60,000 milliseconds (1 minute)